 Step 3 - Set up your company structure

-An essential part of Hong Kong company formation is determining the structure of your company per the following requirements:
+An essential part of Hong Kong company formation is setting up the structure of your company per the following requirements:

-- Directors: a minimum of at least one person.
-One director needs to be a natural person (ie. an individual).
+- Directors: a minimum of at least one person to serve as the director of the company, responsible for managing the day-to-day operations of the business.
+One director needs to be a natural person (i.e., an individual).
 Directors do not need to be residents of Hong Kong, but they must be aged 18 or older.

 - Shareholders: a minimum of at least one shareholder.
+Shareholders own part of the company and have a say in major decisions.
 They can be either an individual aged 18 or older, or a corporate.
 100% of shares can be foreign-owned.
 Sole directors can also act as shareholders.

 - Company secretary: a sole director must not act as the company secretary.
 To register a company in Hong Kong, you must appoint a company secretary who is either: